nerdbond/call.js/readme.md

 export default Call
 ```

 From these two definitions, we can generate the appropriate types.
+The
+read constructs a zod type, using the form definitions on what it
+accepts and validations and such.

 ```ts
 import fs from 'fs'